Practicing pivots activity from IDS Ch. 11

 Exercise 2

 Look at the code in the next chunk.
 You probably expect it to generate a plot that has a different curve for each year of data.
-After studying the code, adjust the eval option so that the code executes when you render.
 What do you see?

 co2_tidy |>